Harmain High Speed Rail Station, Makkah

 Year 2018

-Harmain High-Speed Rail Station is a major transportation hub located in Mecca, Saudi Arabia.
+Haramain High-Speed Railway Station is a major transportation hub located in Mecca, Saudi Arabia.
 It serves as a terminal for the Haramain High-Speed Rail line, which connects Mecca

 The Haramain High-Speed Railway station in Mecca is a remarkable transportation hub that connects the holy cities of Mecca and Medina in Saudi Arabia.
 One of the notable features of this station is the innovative use of PTFE shading structures.
 These structures not only provide shade and protection from the elements but also contribute to the architectural beauty and sustainability of the station.